julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 We opted for a SARIMAX model here.
 SARIMAX is similiar to ARIMA models, but it contains a bit of flexibility in that it allows for additional features :
-a) 'S': adaptation for seasonal features (a good option if you have seasons within cyclical data or seasons within seasons!).
+('S' in SARIMAX is for seasonal):  Seasonal features are a good option if you have seasons within cyclical data or seasons within seasons.
-b) 'X': allows for various, additional explanatory variables
+('X' in SARIMAX is for Exogenous? (my best guess)): Allows for various, additional explanatory variables

 Lets generate some forecasts.